-Your first-year teacher CV or resume should highlight how you were able to provide students with individualized support and one-on-one assistance, ensuring they could overcome academic and social obstacles.
-It is also important to show how you were able to boost children’s self-confidence, self-esteem, and levels of motivation.
+Your first-year teacher CV or resume should highlight how you provided students with individualized support and one-on-one assistance, ensuring they could overcome academic and social obstacles.
+It is also important to show how you could boost children’s self-confidence, self-esteem, and levels of motivation.

 Discuss how you made sure all the students felt safe, special, welcome, and valued.